reproducible-research/scipy-tutorial-2014/documents/README.md

 [TOC]

 ## 8:00 am First Session

 ### Getting Started

+* Get acquainted and verify preparations (5 min) - Matt
     * Say *Hi!* to the instructors
     * Introduce yourself to the person sitting next to you, they will be your partner
     * Recall successfully completing the [preparation](Preparation.md) tasks

 ### Introduction